Why Left-Handed Quarterbacks Are So Rare

 Since Moore, only three people in the league have thrown left-handed touchdowns: Dez Bryant (Dec.
 26, 2016), Kevin Byard (Sept.
 16, 2018), and Jarvis Landry (Oct.
 4, 2020).
 Byard is a safety, while Bryant and Landry are wide receivers, though you couldn’t tell with Landry given how beautiful the pass was.

 This paucity of left-handed quarterbacks is truly bizarre.
 Lefties make up around 10 percent of the population, but, according to ESPN’s stats department, there have been just 33 lefty QBs in the NFL since 1950.
 Of those, only the Oakland Raiders’ Ken Stabler and the San Francisco 49ers’ Steve Young have made the Hall of Fame, though Young’s left-handedness almost cost him his career before it even started.
-As a freshman at BYU, the school’s offensive coordinator, Doug Scovil, told him, “You’re not going to play quarterback here.
+When he was a freshman at Brigham Young University, the school’s offensive coordinator, Doug Scovil, told him, “You’re not going to play quarterback here.
 I don’t coach lefties.
 It ain’t happening.”
 Young was moved to safety for a year until Scovil left the school.
 When the coordinator’s replacement noticed Young tossing spirals in practice, he asked him to line up under center.

 There is an element of mirroring to how lefties play the position.
 They tend to prefer to roll out to the left, for example, and throws to the right side of the field are more difficult for them.
 Cohn, who wrote a lengthy piece on the scarcity of lefty QBs, found a few examples of coaches who didn’t want to restructure their playbooks to cater to southpaws.
 “Jon Gruden hated flipping plays,” he writes.
 “In 2004, the Buccaneers drafted Chris Simms to back up Brian Griese and Brad Johnson. … Gruden bluntly told Simms, ‘You’re a lefty; you’re a pain in the ass.
 I have to call the formation the other way for you so you can roll to your left.’ ”